-Mitigation: Accounts become inactive in NSOC LAN Assessing in a variety of ways: 1) via an offboard request from the Identify and Access Management API - IAM integration with HRSmart provides data feed for offboard of VA employees and eCMS data feeds information for offboard of contractors; 2) Supervisors and/or CORs can deactivate accounts directly in RAP; 3) ISSOs can deactivate accounts directly in RAP; 4) Users can deactivate their own accounts; and 5) YourIT ticket can initiate an offboard request to IAM and/or directly to the RAP team.
+Mitigation: Accounts become inactive in RAP a variety of ways: 1) via an offboard request from the IAM API (IAM integration with HRSmart provides data feed for offboard of VA employees and eCMS data feeds information for offboard of contractors); 2) Supervisors and/or CORs can deactivate accounts directly in RAP; 3) ISSOs can deactivate accounts directly in RAP; 4) Users can deactivate their own accounts; and 5) YourIT ticket can initiate an offboard request to IAM and/or directly to the RAP team.
 All deactivations are tracked in the system and displayed in an audit trail which shows the date, time, and source of the deactivation.
 Inactive records are stored in the same database as active records and have the same security and privacy controls in place.
+The user's secondary email address and/or secondary phone number (if provided) are deleted from the user's RAP record when they become inactive.
 Per the RCS, electronic records will be eliminated when no longer needed.